AFIT-R/afit-r.github.io/datawrangling/final_project.md

 permalink: /final_project
 ---

 Each student will be responsible for completing a final project.
 The goal of this final project is to explore some aspect of your thesis research in a fully reproducible environment and with publication-worthy quality.
-Ideally, your final project will leverage your thesis data and address one or more of your thesis research objectives by applying an advanced analytic technique.
+Ideally, your final project will leverage your thesis data and address one or more of your thesis research objectives by applying an advanced analytic technique and interpreting the results.

-Upon submission you will supply the final PDF report; however, you will also submit the .Rmd file that includes all the text and code, your data, and any other files your .Rmd file leverages (images, .bib file, etc.).
-Your submitted files should be named
+Upon submission you will supply the final PDF report.
+You will also submit the .Rmd file that produced the PDF report, your data, and any other files your .Rmd file leverages (images, .bib file, etc.).
+Your submitted files should be named with your lastname, first and middle initial, then “d1” for deliverable one.
+For example my file name would be: boehmkebc_d1.R